huma-engineering/huma-docs/sdk/intro.md

 # Introduction
 Huma SDK is a set of software tools that developers can use to build or enhance applications with out of the box Huma functionalities.

+Your application should inherit from `HumaApplication` class and call `onSdkSetupFinished()` method when setup is finished

 ## SDK Libraries

 - [Authentication](Authentication/iOS)